archi-j/archi-j.github.io/_posts/2016-06-02-Album-Post.markdown

 ---

 This is a post containing an embedded gallery.
 Embedding a gallery is really easy.
-All you do is call the gallery plugin via `{% raw %}{% includeGallery yourAlbumeName %}{% endraw %}`.
+All you do is call the gallery plugin via

-{% includeGallery UsaSommer2015 %}